Key takeaways

 - Tie subledger detail to GL control accounts for revenue, deferred revenue, and contract assets.

-- Review deferred revenue releases, investigate large or unusual movements, validate exceptions.
+- Review deferred revenue releases.
+Investigate large or unusual movements.
+Validate exceptions.

-- Spot check high risk contracts and disclosures, produce Ind AS 115 statements efficiently using your dashboard data.
+- Spot check high risk contracts and disclosures.
+Produce Ind AS 115 statements efficiently using your dashboard data.

-Implementation pathways, comparing your options
+Implementation pathways: comparing your options

-Option 1, specialised revenue recognition SaaS
+Option 1: specialised revenue recognition SaaS

-Deep Ind AS logic, strong audit trails, and purpose built dashboards, pros include compliance coverage and vendor support, cons include higher subscription costs, integrations, and change management.
-Works best for high volume, complex contracts, and listed entities.
+Deep Ind AS logic, strong audit trails, and purpose built dashboards.
+Pros include compliance coverage and vendor support.
+Cons include higher subscription costs (typically ₹5 to ₹15 lakh per year for SMEs), integration effort, and change management.

-Leverage existing stack with add ons and BI, pros include familiarity and flexible reporting, cons include heavy configuration and custom logic.
-Suits mid size firms with strong IT or CA partner support.
+Leverage your existing stack with add ons and BI.
+Pros include familiarity and flexible reporting.
+Cons include heavy configuration and custom logic.

-Option 3, Excel plus BI plus process controls
+Option 3: Excel plus BI plus process controls

-Lowest cash cost and quick setup for simple cases, pros include flexibility, cons include manual error risk, weak audit trails, scaling challenges, and key person dependency.
-Use only for very low volumes and simple contracts, upgrade as you grow.
+Lowest cash cost and quick setup for simple cases.
+Pros include flexibility.
+Cons include manual error risk, weak audit trails, scaling challenges, and key person dependency.

 Key decision factors

-- Contract volume and complexity, audit intensity, budget, and IT bandwidth, all drive your choice.
+- Contract volume and complexity, audit intensity, budget, and IT bandwidth all drive your choice.

 - Do not underestimate hidden labour costs, controls, and documentation needs.

-Vendor evaluation, critical questions to ask
+Vendor evaluation: critical questions to ask

 Ind AS 115 and audit support

-Ask how the system supports the five step model, variable consideration, and modifications, request a demonstration on a complex contract, verify GST integration and multi GSTIN handling.
+Ask how the system supports the five step model, variable consideration, and modifications.
+Request a demonstration on a complex contract.
+Verify GST integration and multi GSTIN handling.

 Functional coverage